SDK Mental Model

 Now that we’ve gone through what we do and what all happens in a typical video call let’s dive further into the Web SDK.
 Despite the underlying complexity and flexibility, the API surface of the SDK is pretty simple and intuitive.
 We’ll build a mental model for the core concepts which will help across any use case.

 Note that the API design is different from conventional SDKs in both the live SDK world and beyond.
 It’s opinionated to some degree and simplifies the app layer code eliminating a whole class of errors.
-The general design will look familiar If you have used either Redux or Zustand.
+The general design will look familiar if you have used either Redux or Zustand.
 These libraries as well as our SDK are based on the Flux architecture.

 Let’s zoom in further into the previous categorization of action and state with the example of a mute button.
 There are two states the button can take, mute or unmute.
 You can choose to render the current button in a different way depending on this state.
 You can also toggle between the states by clicking on the button(”action”).
 The below image shows the two different UI states for mute and arrows showing a toggle between them.